richardjalba/mern-ecommerce/README.md

 We're also bringing in the useDispatch and useSelector functions from react-redux.
 Which we'll use hooks to bring in useDispatch for use in useEffect, and useSelector for us to select the state we want.

 To break things up and at some flavor, I create a Loader and Message component.
 So whenever the state is loading during a fetch request, we'll get a bootstrap animation until the request is a success, or a message if the request fails.

+Now that we've got the products on a global level, we need to move the product descriptions from the component-level to the global level too.

+This is essentially a repeat of what I've already written, albeit singular items and into the ProductScreen component: 1) Make constants for product details.
+2) Make product details reducer.
+3) Add the reducer to store.js.
+4) Make listProductDetails action 5) bring all these into the ProductScreen